 A later encounter with Multidisciplinary Association for Psychedelic Studies (MAPS) founder Rick Doblin was hugely influential in showing Joe that psychedelics were being studied by leading scientists and their therapeutic uses were increasingly celebrated and understood.
 This inspired him to embrace his own lessons on psychedelics, to help facilitate therapeutic psychedelic experience for others, and share this knowledge with the world.

-Like her husband, Lana also experienced the destructive powers of addiction when she lost her closest family member to a drug overdose.
-This loss and a series of transformative experiences including her psychedelic sessions with Joe have catalyzed her lifelong journey as a healer, teacher, and recovery specialist.
+Lana experienced the destructive powers of addiction when she lost her closest family member to a drug overdose.
+This loss and a series of transformative experiences catalyzed her lifelong journey as a healer, teacher, and recovery specialist.